Token07/BottyMcBotface/README.md

 - **ApiUrlInterpreter**: Scans for API Urls and tries identifying issues.
 Otherwise, posts what the result of that API call would be.
 - **VersionChecker**: Checks out if League of Legends or DDragon has updated to a new version.
 If so, posts in #external-activity.
 - **Info**: Saves all kinds of notes and outputs them on request.
 This is the !note command.
-- **OfficeHours**: Manages Office Hours states, updates availability of Office Hours with a notification to those requested it, and manages questions asked by users outside of Office Hours.
 - **AutoReact**: A small module that reacts to specific messages made by users.
-- **Uptime**: A module that keeps track of uptime.
 - **ApiStatus**: Keeps track of the API status.
 - **RiotAPILibraries**: Can output the Riot API Libraries from the article on the forum via GitHub.
 - **Esports**: Handles the data collection and output for !esports